BotCommons/ciscospark-botkit-example/README.md

 The code for the bot has been built from the [Pluggable branch of the Botkit template](https://github.com/CiscoDevNet/botkit-template/tree/plugin) provided by Cisco DevNet.

 For demo purpose, a live version of the bot is deployed on Heroku via Free Dynos (leave a few seconds for the bot to wake up).
-Simply add `BotCommonsDemo` to see the example at work.
+Simply add `BotCommonsDemo@sparkbot.io` to a Cisco Spark space to see the bot at work.

 ## Botkit template (pluggable architecture)